MauiJerry/PoseCamPC/README.md

 To help you interpret the landmark data, the application provides the ID-to-name mapping in several ways:

 1.  **`landmark_idname.csv` File**:
-    Upon starting, the application automatically generates a file named `landmark_idname.csv` in its root directory.
-This file contains the definitive mapping of each numerical `landmark_id` to its corresponding string `name` (e.g., `0,nose`).
+    Upon starting or changing models, the application automatically generates a file named `landmark_idname.csv` in its root directory.
+This file contains the definitive mapping for the **currently selected model**.
 This is the primary reference for your client application.

 2.  **`/pose/landmark_names` OSC Message**:
     When using the `bundle` mode, the application periodically sends an OSC message to the address `/pose/landmark_names`.
 The arguments of this message are an ordered list of all landmark names.
 The index of each name in the list corresponds to its `landmark_id`.
 This allows a client to build its mapping table dynamically.